Trapped Gas Pain: Why It Hurts, Where It Happens and How to Get Relief

 - Swallowing excess air: Eating too fast, talking while eating, drinking through straws, chewing gum, or smoking cause air to collect in the stomach and lead to pressure and discomfort

-- Gut microbiome imbalance: When gut bacteria balance is disturbed by stress, infections, antibiotics, or poor diet, gas-producing bacteria increase.
-This leads to more bloating and trapped gas pain
+- Gut microbiome imbalance: When gut bacteria balance is disturbed by stress, infections, antibiotics, or poor diet, gas-producing bacteria increase, leading to more bloating and trapped gas pain

 - Constipation and slow bowel movement: When stools move slowly, gas gets trapped behind them.
-People with causes of chronic constipation often find that gas pain relief is temporary unless bowel habits improve
+People with chronic constipation often find that gas pain relief is temporary unless bowel habits improve

-- Food intolerances: Mild lactose intolerance or sensitivity to certain carbohydrates (FODMAP foods) can cause gas stuck in the stomach and intestines
+- Food intolerances: Mild lactose intolerance or sensitivity to certain carbohydrates (FODMAP foods) can cause gas to accumulate in the stomach and intestines

-- Stress and lifestyle: Skipping meals, eating late at night, sitting for long hours, and chronic stress disturb digestion, gut bacteria, and liver function together
+- Stress and lifestyle: Skipping meals, eating late at night, sitting for long hours, and chronic stress disturb digestion, gut bacteria, and overall gut function together

-What Are the Common Symptoms of Trapped Gas Pain?
+What Are the Symptoms of Trapped Gas Pain?

 | Symptom | What It May Feel Like |